 Norway is famous for its mountainous landscapes housing wide plateaus that plunge directly into the sea.
-It is home of the famous fjords and long majestic beaches stretching from the southern to the northern coastline of the country.
+It is home of the scenic fjords and long majestic beaches stretching from the southern to the northern coastline of the country.
 Cruising in Norway is the best way to view this natural splendor.

-Attractions to Enjoy While Cruising in Norway
+Beautiful Scenery and Exciting Attractions While Cruising in Norway

 This is Norway’s largest port of call and the busiest in the west coast region.
 Its main economic activities are aquaculture, petroleum, shipping, sub-marine technology, education, finance and tourism.
-In your tour cruise, you can stop over this great town and take a hike on the Kanadaskagen Forests or the Mountains of Ulrikan.
+On your cruise vacation, you can stop over this great town and take a hike on the Kanadaskagen Forests or the Mountains of Ulrikan.
 There is Lake Tennebekktjorna on Nipedalen Valley and the fjord of Byfjorden located in the famous seven mountains (though the name does not describe the real number).

 This is a town located to the southern part of Norway and is famous for brewing most of the beer and soft drinks sold in the country.
 They even have their own spring water supply, Christian IV’s Spring, which forms a good raw material for processing the drinks.
 Besides manufacture of drinks, Kristiansand has fully developed industrial and processing plants including a nickel plant, Glenare Nikkelverk established in 1910, and an ice cream production factory, Hennig Oslen.

 This port of call is located to the extreme north of the country.
 It is located near the Mageroya Island that is ideal to stopover for an excavation tour of its features while on a cruise tour.
 Honningsvag is ideally located for cruise ships to come and dock, especially during the summer when the tourist influx is high.
 The Barents Sea is a perfect place for sport fishing.

 One of the special highlights is the Fjord cruise which is under the care of the Norway’s sailing ambassador, Christian Radich.
 Tourist attractions to expect include the Akershus Castle built in 1299, the Akershus Fortress right near the city’s Fjord, the Doga Design and Architecture center as well as the Ekebergparken where the city’s best sculpture works are on display.
 Oslo is also home to Vigeland Sculpture Park, an outdoor gallery with over 200 sculptures crafted by Gustav Vigeland.

 This port of call is located right at the mouth of River Oldeelva.
 The town is a fusion of both urban settlement and old villages.
 The town is mainly an attraction center credited with housing over 61-cruise line in the 21st century.
 Some notable attractions to enjoy in the town include the glacier Briksdalsbreen where tourist hiking is ideal and the Olden churches which date way back to the 17th and 19th century.